Reign of Christ Sunday

 ANOTHER KIND OF KING — WHO SUFFERS THE VIOLENCE IN LOVE

 Yet I find myself increasingly being drawn into its celebration as a Christian holy day.
 It has become a “big deal” for me — without the sarcasm.
 It has to do, you might guess, with that underlying concern I keep before us: the vanishing of our children’s and grandchildren’s generations from church.
-I’ve been proposing that we need to revitalize our basic Christian message, and I believe the themes of Christ the King Sunday are highly relevant to that — if we don’t see Christ as king of heaven only, but instead as our reading from Revelation today proclaims, Christ as “the ruler of the kings of the earth.”
+I’ve been proposing that we need to revitalize our basic Christian message, and I believe the themes of Reign of Christ Sunday are highly relevant to that — if we don’t see Christ as reigning in heaven only, but instead as our reading from Revelation today proclaims, Christ as “the ruler of the kings of the earth.”
 If we truly come to understand how the Gospel is about God’s reign coming to earth through Jesus Christ, then that could be Good News to anyone with concerns about the crises facing us right now.
 Things like “climate change and nuclear war and economic inequality and all that” — as named by Charis, the millennial I’ve introduced you two the past two weeks.2 The younger generation is interested more in saving the world here and now than in what happens to us after we die.
 Celebrating Christ’s reign in this world can be very much about that.
 We only need to begin to show how.

 So let’s recap very briefly where we’ve been in renewing our basic message of salvation.
 Two weeks ago (All Saints Sunday B) we began by simply asking, What or who did God send Jesus to save?
 We answered, God sent Jesus to save the entire creation, not just human souls.
 Last week (Proper 28B), we extended that question just a bit: What did God send Jesus to save the creation from?
 Our answer was not just sin in general, but especially the sin of human violence, the sin that most directly threatens our survival.
 That’s what we most need saving from throughout the long history of our species.
 And we talked about a special category of human violence that the cross itself represents — namely, the violence we sanction in order to contain the violence we think most directly threatens us.
 The Jewish and Roman leadership executed Jesus on the cross because they saw him as a threat to their law and order.